 What Is Resource Tracking?

 In project management, resource tracking refers to the practice within resource management that involves monitoring the work that team resources complete within a project.
-This can include current projects that they are working on and you have to report, analyzing utilization for future projects
+These can include current projects that they are working on and you have to report, analyzing utilization for future projects, or using the information to assign more work to a resource.

 What do you think about this list?